SOFv

 University Student Council

-The Political Chair of SOFv represents the interests of students and study associations in particular as a member of the USC.
-It is useful to know how the USC works in order to be able to follow what it is about.
-The purpose of these pages is to provide insight into the structure and working methods of the employee representation at a central level and in particular of the USC.
+The Political Chair of SOFv represents the interests of students and student associations, especially as a member of the University Student Council (USC).
+It is useful to understand how the USC works in order to follow its proceedings effectively.
+These pages aim to provide insight into the structure and operation of central-level representation, especially the USC.

 What does the USC do?

-The University Student Council (USC), in collaboration with the Works Council (OR), contributes to the policy of Radboud University Nijmegen at a central level.
-The Student Council represents the interests of students through meetings with the Executive Board and discussions with policy officers and other influential organisations at the university.
+The University Student Council (USC), in collaboration with the Works Council (OR), contributes to the policies of Radboud University Nijmegen at the central level.
+The student council advocates for the interests of students through meetings with the Executive Board (CvB) and discussions with policy staff and other influential organizations within the university.

-The University Student Council represents the interests of students in various fields.
-Within the Joint Assembly, the Student Council discusses important policy documents with the Executive Board.
-In addition, the student council participates in various consultations and maintains contact with other participation bodies.
-The student council also continuously shows its own initiative by writing policy memorandums and participating in working groups and sounding board groups.
+The University Student Council advocates for students on a wide range of issues.
+Within the Joint Assembly, the student council discusses important policy documents with the Executive Board.
+Additionally, the student council participates in various meetings and maintains contact with other representative bodies.
+The student council also shows ongoing initiative by writing policy memorandums and participating in working groups and advisory boards.

-More information about university participation can be found at www.ru.nl/usr or www.numederekenschap.nl.
+You can find more information about university representation at www.ru.nl/usr or www.numedezeggenschap.nl.

 Who is on the University Student Council?

-The University Student Council (USC) and the Works Council (OR) form the Joint Assembly (GV).
-The Works Council represents the interests of employees at Radboud University.
-The council consists of twenty elected members, supplemented by four members on behalf of the UMC council, associated with the university hospital.
-The USR and the Works Council influence the central policy of the university.
-This policy is implemented on behalf of the Executive Board (CvB).
-This administrative body consists of three persons, namely a chair, a rector magnificus and a vice-chair.
+The University Student Council (USC) forms the Joint Meeting (GV) along with the Works Council (OR).
+The Works Council advocates for the interests of employees at Radboud University.
+The council consists of twenty elected members, supplemented by four members on behalf of the UMC Council, affiliated with the academic hospital.
+The USC and the Works Council have an influence on the central policies of the university.
+These policies are executed on the orders of the Executive Board (CvB), which consists of three people: a Chairperson, a Rector Magnificus, and a Vice-Chairperson.

-The Joint Assembly consists of eight cycles in which certain policies are discussed in each cycle.
-The various documents are subdivided into a number of standing committees, namely Education, Research and Social Services (OOM), Personnel, Students and Campus (PSC), Safety, Health, Welfare and Environment (VGWM), Finance, Investments and New Construction (FIN ) and IT.
-The policy documents are finally discussed jointly during the Preparatory Joint Meeting (VGV) and subsequently with the Executive Board in the so-called Consultation Joint Meeting (VGV).
-During the Closing Joint Meeting (AGV), the USC and the Works Council issue their final advice on the various agenda items and, if necessary, a vote is taken on specific agenda items.
+The Joint Assembly consists of eight cycles in which certain policy documents are discussed.
+The various documents are divided into several fixed committees, including Finance; Real Estate, ICT and Personnel Internally (FVIP); Strategy, Policy, and Governance Internally (SBB); and Education, Research, and Student Internally (OOS).
+The policy documents are ultimately discussed jointly during the Preparatory Joint Assembly (VGV), and then with the Executive Board in the so-called Consultative Joint Assembly (ovGV).
+During the Concluding Joint Assembly (AGV), the USC and the Works Council provide their final advice on various agenda items and may vote on certain agenda points.